Mark Warschauer, University of California, Irvine, School of Education

 For more information contact Mark Warschauer at email@example.com

-Baker, R., Evans, B., Li, Q.; & Cung, B. (2017).
+Baker, R., Evans, B., Li, Q., & Cung, B. (2017).
 Nudging students to better academic outcomes: A randomized control trial of a scheduling intervention to improve persistence and performance in online postsecondary courses.
-Paper to be presented at annual Association for Education Finance Conference.
+Paper presented at annual Association for Education Finance Conference.
 Washington, DC.

-McPartland, P., Rutherford, P., Rodriguez, F., Shaffer, J. (2017, August).
+McPartlan, P., Rutherford, T., Rodriguez, F., Shaffer, J. (2017, August).
 Modality motivation: Assessing motivational differences in online and face-to-face students.
-Poster to be presented at the annual meeting of the American Psychological Association Conference.
+Awarded best graduate student poster at the annual meeting of the American Psychological Association Conference.
 Washington, DC.